Optical disc packaging: Digipak

 A digipak or digipack (generic term) is a rectangular cardboard package with one or more plastic trays capable of holding a disc attached to the inside.
 There are variations where the disc(s) sit on a hub or spindle inside and come in various sizes.
 A digipak-style case is a common alternative to the jewel case.
 The term digipak was once a trademarked name but is no longer active as of March 2020 according to the United States Patent and Trademark Office.

 FLPpak

 Similar in concept to Digipak, an FLPpak consists of a wrap-around outer shell made of cardboard, bonded to a plastic CD tray.
 However, FLPpak differs in two significant ways:

 First, while Digipak cases extend their cardboard shells taller than their trays to keep the tray as hidden as possible when closed, FLPpak packages extend their trays beyond the cardboard and incorporate top and bottom edges, sacrificing aesthetic flexibility for increased protection from shelf wear.
-(These end-caps are extended far enough that, when laying on a flat surface, the plastic top and bottom edges will suspend the front or back above it.)
+(These end-caps are extended far enough that, when lying on a flat surface, the plastic top and bottom edges will suspend the front or back above it.)

 Second, by incorporating a latching closure into the right edge of the tray, avoiding the need for an extra component such as a slip cover to keep the package from coming open.